dylanPMurphy/Igor/readme.md

 #### Nice to have
 - Upvote/Downvote for Answers
-- As user_who_posted the question give the option to mark an answer as the "correct answer"
+- As user_who_posted the question, give an option to mark an answer as the "correct answer"